 We saw so many people suffering that we decided we just had to speak up.
-It was embarrassing at first, but getting thank you emails every day has more than made up for how difficult it was to speak out.
+It was embarrassing at first, but receiving thank you emails every day has more than made up for how difficult it was to speak out.

 The First Step

-If you haven’t already – please subscribe to my email list.
-Once you do you will gain instant access to tons of free information and you will also get access to our introductory specials on our books.
+Please subscribe to our introductory relationship skills class below.
+You will gain instant access to tons of free information as well as gaining access to introductory specials on our books.
 Your subscription is a portal to a world of information which if applied to your life will improve your relationships and help you move towards a new time of peace self confidence and emotional security.

-Immediately after subscribing you will gain access to the (free) private pages which will give you 3 vital questions you need to answer to know if yourself or your partner have narcissistic tendencies.
+Immediately after subscribing you will gain access to the (free) private pages which will teach you 3 vital questions you need to ask yourself to know if you or your partner have narcissistic tendencies.
 I will also share 3 things you need to stop doing immediately which only make the fighting worse.
-Your subscription will also give you access to lots more information – including a check list of points that will help you better see what narcissism (and codependence) look like.
+Your subscription will give you access to lots more information – including a check list of points that will help you better see what narcissism (and codependence) look like.

 All of this is completely free.

-And if you have subscribed already – just enter the same details to see these private pages again (and once again become eligible for our introductory specials).
+If you have subscribed already – just enter the same details to see these private pages again.

 – Have you had difficulty forming happy and peaceful relationships?